-Risk Management Framework (RMF) for DoD Information Technology (IT): A structured approach used to oversee and manage risk for an enterprise.
-The program and supporting processes to manage information security risk to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, and the Nation, and includes: (i) establishing the context for risk-related activities; (ii) assessing risk; (iii) responding to risk once determined; and (iv) monitoring risk over time.
-Requires the completion of the Assessment and Authorization (A&A), formerly certification and accreditation (C&A), process which results in an Authorization Decision (AD).
+Risk Management Framework (RMF) for DoD Information Technology (IT): a structured approach used to oversee and manage risk for an enterprise.
+The program and supporting processes manage information security risk to organizational operations (including mission, functions, image, and reputation), organizational assets, individuals, other organizations, and the Nation, and includes: (1) establishing the context for risk-related activities; (2) assessing risk; (3) responding to risk once determined; and (4) monitoring risk over time.
+The program requires the completion of the Assessment and Authorization (A&A), formerly certification and accreditation (C&A), process which results in an Authorization Decision (AD).
 The system must be reauthorized no later than every three (3) years.

-State of Alaska (SOA): the primary maintainer of the State's microwave system, and shared owner of the system.
+State of Alaska (SOA): the primary maintainer of the State's infrastructure system, and shared owner of the system.
 The State of Alaska sponsors local/municipal agencies onto the system.